soft whole wheat sourdough rolls

 Instructions

-1. Shape: The next day, butter a 13x9-inch pan, line with parchment paper, and butter the parchment paper.
-Remove the dough from the refrigerator and divide into 24 pieces (each should be 54g if weighed for accuracy).
-The dough will feel stiff while it is cold.
+3. Shape: Butter a 13x9-inch pan, line with parchment paper, and butter the parchment paper.
+Divide dough into 24 pieces (each should be 54g if weighed for accuracy) without degassing.
 Shape the pieces into tight balls and arrange evenly in the prepared pan.
 Use a light dusting of flour on your hands while shaping, if necessary.
+(If dough was refrigerated, it will feel stiff to shape while cold.
+Proofing will take longer.)

-2. Proof: Cover pan with plastic wrap and allow rolls to proof in a warm place (80°F) for 5 hours, or until they have doubled in size.
-They should be touching to fill the bottom of the pan.
+1. Proof: Cover pan with plastic wrap and allow rolls to proof in a warm place until they have doubled in size.
+They should look very puffy and be touching to fill the bottom of the pan.
 Meanwhile, preheat oven to 375°F.

-3. Bake: Remove plastic wrap and bake on the center rack for 17-19 minutes, or until lightly golden.
-Brush hot rolls with melted butter (sprinkle lightly with extra coarse salt, if desired).
+2. Bake: Remove plastic wrap and bake on the center rack for 17-19 minutes, or until lightly golden.
+Brush hot rolls with melted butter.
 Serve warm, or allow to cool completely before freezing or storing.

 Notes

-• This can be a slow-moving dough due to all the enrichments, but keeping it at the right temperature helps.
+• This can be a slow-moving dough due to all the enrichments, but keeping it at a warm temperature helps.
 You can do the bulk ferment and final proof in your oven (not heated) with the oven light on (or on the proof setting) or in the microwave with the door ajar for extra warmth.
-Use an ambient thermometer to make sure the temperature isn't getting too warm.
+Use an ambient thermometer to make sure the temperature isn't exceeding 80°F.

 Nutrition Information: